Stephen Douglas Johnson: House Subcommittee on Domestic and International Policy

-Johnson also served as Counsel to the United States House Subcommittee on Domestic and International Policy.

-In this capacity, he met regularly with representatives from the banking and insurance industries, as well as other stakeholders affected by their activities.
-Johnson frequently appeared alongside industry and policy figures at conventions and forums.
-Overall, Johnson was "…by all accounts well-liked and respected.
+Johnson was counsel to the United States House Subcommittee on Domestic and International Policy.
+As such, he met with banking and insurance industries representatives and others who were affected by them.
+He saw a wide array of people with divergent interests, such as Hugh McColl of Bank of America, James Robinson of American Express, or former Congressman John B. Anderson regarding a very localized banking matter or the leadership of ACORN.
+Often, Johnson shared the speaker's dais with these same individuals at events such as ABA conventions, and Princeton University's Woodrow Wilson School of Public Affairs forums.
+Overall, Johnson was "by all accounts well-liked and respected.
 Both banking and insurance representatives lauded his talent and abilities with both the Council of Insurance Agents & Brokers and the Bankers Roundtable not shy about praising him".

-Private sector

-Following his service in the United States House of Representatives, Johnson worked to raise the profile of the National Association of Insurance Commissioners.
-He later served as Assistant Vice President of the American Insurance Association until August 1999, representing the insurance industry in discussions before the European Union and the World Trade Organization.
+After his United States House of Representatives experience, Johnson helped raise the profile of the National Association of Insurance Commissioners in his brief tenure.
+He then worked as assistant vice president of the American Insurance Association until August 1999, for which he also advocated the interests of the insurance industry before the European Union and World Trade Organization (WTO).

-He later served as Vice President and Senior Counsel of the Columbus Group/Columbia Capitol Corporation.
+Columbus Group

+Johnson then became vice president and senior counsel of the Columbus Group/Columbia Capitol Corporation, whose managing directors included Mark Warner, now the junior U. S. senator from Virginia.

 Federal Housing Enterprise Oversight

-When the George W. Bush administration took office in 2001, Johnson became Senior Advisor to the Office of Federal Housing Enterprise Oversight (OFHEO).
-In this role, he worked on legislative and regulatory matters related to Fannie Mae and Freddie Mac and assisted Director Armando Falcon with other agency responsibilities.
-The investigations conducted by Falcon and Johnson into the operations of these government-sponsored enterprises led to public and governmental criticism of both institutions and were later viewed as early indicators of issues that contributed to the 2008 financial crisis.
+When the Bush Administration took office in January 2001, Johnson became senior advisor to the Office of Federal Housing Enterprise Oversight, where he addressed legislative and regulatory issues involving Fannie Mae and Freddie Mac, and assisted the director, Armando Falcon, on all other agency matters.
+Falcon's and Johnson's investigations of these two government chartered agencies led to criticisms of the two, which foreshadowed the worldwide financial crisis.

 International consulting

-Falcon was forced to resign President George W. Bush on February 4, 2003, and Johnson resigned soon after.
-Johnson subsequently moved to New York City to work in international consulting.

-Falcon was forced to resign by President George W. Bush on February 4, 2003 and Johnson quit immediately thereafter.
-Shortly, he left for New York City to pursue work in international consulting.
+Falcon was forced to resign by President George W. Bush on February 4, 2003, and Johnson quit immediately thereafter.
+He soon left for New York City to pursue work in international consulting.

 Death

-Johnson died on September 18, 2003, at George Washington University Hospital in Washington, D.C. from complications related to a fall during the Northeast blackout of 2003 and from additional health issues following a subsequent business trip to Asia.
-At the time of his death, he was in Washington, D.C., on business.
-He was interred in Homewood, Illinois, near his grandfather, Jan Crull.
+Johnson died on September 18, 2003, at George Washington University Hospital in Washington, D.C., from complications from a fall during the Northeast blackout of 2003 (August 14, 2003) and from other health problems.
+At the time of his death, Johnson was in Washington, D.C., on business.
+Her was interred in the Flossmoor area, having wished to be buried near his maternal grandfather, Jan Crull, a scion of an old Dutch Protestant Patrician family and a man who had achieved success before World War II and never repeated it thereafter.
+Johnson adored his grandfather, who man taught him that one should take life as it is; do the best one can with it; and never look back, not even in anger.